Wh1ter0sEo4/SimpleFacebookPhishingPage/README.md

-# A Simple Facebook Phishing Framework
+# A Simple/Modern Facebook Phishing Framework

 Quickly fire up a Web Server written in Python(Flask) and phish for your facebook targets (ethicaly ofc).